 As with repurchase agreements, there was an element of uncertainty in the financial markets as to whether courts would interpret the Section 546(e) safe harbor as upholding the enforceability of OTC derivatives arrangements against an insolvent party.
-Echoing the concerns that drove Congress to act in 1982 and 1984, Senator Heflin explained that "[t]here is concern that if one of the parties to a swap agreement files for bankruptcy under the current Bankruptcy Code, the non-defaulting party is left with a substantial risk and, depending on the size of the swap agreement, could cause a rippling effect which would undermine the stability of the financial markets."
+Echoing the concerns that drove Congress to act in 1982 and 1984, Senator Heflin explained that "[t]here is concern that if one of the parties to a swap agreement files for bankruptcy under the current Bankruptcy Code, the non-defaulting party is left with a substantial risk and, depending on the size of the swap agreement, could cause a rippling effect which would undermine the stability of whereby cash payments are exchanged periodically (or a lump sum at termination) between the parties based upon changes in the price of the underlying asset or index as determined by an agreed-upon benchmark." (citation omitted)).

+the financial markets."
 Interest Swap: Hearing on S. 396 Before the Subcomm. on Courts and Administrative Practices of the Senate Comm. on the Judiciary, 101st Cong.
-1 (1989).^{9/}
+1 (1989).
+10/2